Redeemer Classical School is a distinctly different kind of school.

 Our Curricular Distinctives Summed Up In One Short List

 Here is a quick overview of our core curricula distinctives in each major discipline.
-Keep in mind that we view knowledge as a unity with God at the center, meaning that since God is the author of all things they all relate to each other and should be integrated holistically in a good education.
+Keep in mind that we view knowledge as a unity with God at the center.
+Since God is the author of all things, all the parts of the cosmos relate to each other in a unity, including ideas.
+In a good education, therefore, knowledge should be integrated.
 That said, the major disciplines are time-honored ways for exploring, organizing, and elaborating the different facets of creation.

 Rigorous Theological Instruction: Redeemer Classical students will attend weekly chapel and study theology starting with catechism and Bible memorization through a comparative study of world religions and Christian apologetics.